Aeroflot Flight L-51: Investigation

-After a detailed examination of the accident, investigators reported the chain of events leading to the crash.
-The flight entered the glide slope with excess speed and too high.
-The crew's improper use of reverse thrust in flight and their inability to take the left engine out of beta thrust mode in a timely manner.
-The premature retraction of the flaps and landing gear during the go around attempt was a contributing factor in the crash.
+After a detailed examination of the accident, investigators concluded the chain of events leading up to the crash.
+The flight entered the glide slope with excess speed and was too high.
+The crew's improper use of reverse thrust in flight and their inability to take the left engine out of beta thrust mode in a timely manner contributed to the accident.
+The premature retraction of the flaps and landing gear during the go around attempt was also a contributing factor in the crash.